Survey data collection: 5 best practices

 Surveys are a great tool for getting information, feedback, insights, and more from customers, employees, and other stakeholders.
 You can use what you learn from their responses to make informed business decisions.
-But you may not get the actionable information you need if you don’t follow a few best practices for survey design and distribution.
+Without clear survey design and distribution practices, survey data often lacks the accuracy and context needed to inform decisions.
 Below are a few guidelines for survey data collection that will produce optimal results.

-Here are 5 best practices for survey data collection
+5 best practices for accurate survey data collection in 2026

 Those administering a survey usually direct questions at one of two groups: an actual group or a representative group.
 An actual group consists of people you’re seeking information from directly, for example, your customers or employees.
 A representative group is a collection of people who serve as your intended audience based on your desired criteria.

 In either case, ensure you’re distributing your survey to only those people who fit your group of interest.
+Surveying participants outside your target audience can distort results and lead to incorrect conclusions.
 For example, you may not want to survey all your customers or employees — you may want only those customers who bought a certain product within the last five years or employees who have filed a worker’s compensation claim during their term of employment.

 Here’s a similar example for a representative group: If your customer base is mostly young males who are interested in sports, you may want to limit your participants to men between the ages of 18 and 30 who live in the United States.